Spectral Entropy Collapse as a Phase Transition in Delayed Generalisation: An Interventional and Predictive Framework for Grokkin: Theoretical Framework

-\begin{empiricalresult}[Causal role of entropy collapse] Artificially preventing entropy collapse by representation mixing delays grokking by $\Delta\Tgrok = +5{,}020$ steps ($p=0.044$, Cohen's $d=0.70$).
-A norm-matched control ($n=28/30$ seeds grokked) produces a larger delay ($+8{,}304$ steps, $p=5\times10^{-5}$, $d=1.55$).
-Since norm is held constant yet grokking is strongly delayed, entropy collapse --- not parameter norm --- is the proximate driver of generalisation in this setting. \end{empiricalresult}
+\begin{proposition}[Causal role of entropy collapse] Artificially preventing entropy collapse by representation mixing delays grokking by $\Delta T_{\mathrm{grok}} = +5{,}020$ steps ($p = 0.044$, Cohen's $d = 0.70$).
+An extended norm-matched control ($n = 28$ out of $30$ seeds grokked; the two non-grokking seeds exhibited normal training-loss convergence but stochastically failed to cross $\Hstar$ within $50{,}000$ steps, consistent with the high seed-to-seed variance observed in the baseline), in which weight norms are rescaled to match the baseline trajectory while mixing remains active, produces a substantially larger delay ($\Delta T_{\mathrm{grok}} = +8{,}304$ steps, $p = 5\times 10^{-5}$, Cohen's $d = 1.55$).
+Since norm is held constant yet grokking is strongly delayed, this constitutes statistically firm evidence that entropy collapse --- not parameter norm --- is the primary causal driver of generalisation. \end{proposition}

-\begin{empiricalresult}[Predictive power law] The remaining time until grokking follows a power law in the entropy gap:
+\begin{corollary}[Predictive power law] The remaining time until grokking follows a power law in the entropy gap: